linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 ```
 - Apply the config: `helm upgrade --reuse-values -n traefik -f dashboard-basicauth.yaml traefik traefik/traefik`

+## HTTP Redirect To HTTPS
+This is another common thing that most people probably do.
+You can do this on a per-service basis, or configure Traefik to automatically redirect by default, with the possibility of overriding this on a per-service basis.
+Let's go with the most common scenario and make this the default behavior.

+-

 ## Other Options
 Some of the options you might notice depend on persistent storage.
 Just be sure you have storage configured in your cluster before using any of those options (which I'll talk about in my next post).